40 Ultimate Pasta Tips to Stay Skinny

 Save time and slim down: Taking your noodles off the stove a few minutes early and enjoying them al dente can help keep you fuller longer, which can make saying no to seconds that much easier.
 According to scientists, hot water breaks down starch molecule bonds, which makes it easier for the body to convert carbs into fuel—not a good thing!
 In turn, blood sugar increases and then subsequently crashes, leaving you starving just a few hours after eating.
 Al dente pasta, on the other hand, keeps glucose levels steady, which wards off diet-derailing dips in energy.
 Speaking of energy, find out the 55 Best Ways to Speed Up Your Metabolism!

 Before jumping into all the ways you can alter the actual pasta part of your dinner, let's take a moment to talk about your side dish.
 Although your noodles' plate neighbor may not seem important, it can actually greatly alter the slimming effects of your meal.
 Eating raw carrots with a starchy meal like pasta can lower after-meal blood sugar levels and boost satiety, according to Swedish researchers.
 Translation: Eating a side salad with some raw carrots and some of your other favorite veggies can help ward off after-meal hunger, which can help you consume fewer calories throughout the day and subsequently aid weight loss efforts.
 Bonus: Add a tablespoon of dressing to your greens.
 A bit of fat can help the body absorb cancer-fighting and heart-healthy nutrients like lycopene and beta-carotene.
-We like Cucina Antica Organic Ceasar because it fares well with Italian dishes, is void of cheap, unhealthy oils and is relatively low-cal.
+We like Cucina Antica Organic Ceasar because it fares well with Italian dishes, is void of cheap, unhealthy oils, and is relatively low-cal.
 Keep it extra-light with one of these 22 Best Teas for Weight Loss.

 The average American consumes 20 pounds of pasta each year—and most of it is the refined white stuff.
 What's the trouble with that?
 This type of noodle is almost completely void of fiber and protein, two vital nutrients for weight loss.
 To boost the belly-filling fiber and hunger-busting protein in your meal, opt for a bean-based noodle like Banza Chickpea Shells (2 oz, 190 calories, 8 g fiber, 14 g protein) or Explore Asian Black Bean Low-Carb Pasta (2 oz 180 calories, 12 g fiber, 25 g protein).
 Alternatively, make the switch to Ronzoni Healthy Harvest Whole Grain Pasta (2 oz, 180 calories, 5 g fiber, 7 g protein).
-Eating whole grains can not only fill you up more than the refined stuff, but also lower blood pressure and reduce the risk chronic conditions like type 2 diabetes and heart disease.
+Eating whole grains can not only fill you up more than the refined stuff but also lower blood pressure and reduce the risk of chronic conditions like type 2 diabetes and heart disease.

 Transform pasta from a diet no-no into a fat-frying champion simply by placing it in the fridge.
 When you cool down pasta, the drop in temperature changes its chemical structure into something called "resistant starch," which, according to a study in the journal Nutrition & Metabolism, promotes fat oxidation.
 Not into the idea of eating your supper cold?
 Here's our suggestion: Go ahead and enjoy your first bowl of pasta hot, but make a commitment to eating all the leftovers chilled.
 Once the noodles have been reheated, the resistant starch—and their slimming powers—is destroyed.

 In addition to eating a side salad on pasta night, you might also want to consider adding some vegetables to your pasta dish.
 Those who consume main dishes that incorporate veggies consume 350 fewer calories daily than those who eat their produce as a side dish, according to Penn State researchers.
 The likely reason: Veggies boost the amount of satiating fiber on your plate while also adding bulk.
 The result: You'll likely feel satisfied while taking in fewer calories.
-Mixed spiralized zucchini with whole-grain spaghetti, or add chopped and sautéed broccoli, Brussels sprouts, peppers, tomatoes and onions to your penne plate.
+Mixed spiralized zucchini with whole-grain spaghetti, or add chopped and sautéed broccoli, Brussels sprouts, peppers, tomatoes, and onions to your penne plate.
 Typically add meat to your lasagna?
 Replace half of it with fresh spinach and slices of yellow squash and mushrooms.
 The options are truly endless!
 For tips on organic veggies, find out the 17 Cheap Organic Foods You Must Buy.

 Some pasta recipes tell you to mix the cheese right into the pasta along with the sauce.
 Don't do that.
 Most of the cheese that's added before the cooking process will likely melt away into the depths of the dish, becoming nearly invisible.
 As a result, you'll likely wind up adding even more to your portion once it's plated.
 To healthify your dinner, only sprinkle the cheese on top of the dish after it's on your plate.
 This ensures you'll get a bit of cheese in every bite without taking in additional "invisible" cheese calories along the way.
 Besides cutting back on waist-widening calories, this tactic eliminates a fair share of the artery-clogging fat, without drastically altering the taste.
 One bummer: Cheese is listed as one of the 27 Foods That Kill Your Sex Drive.